howlettjames/Postcard-Web-System/README.md

 Build a Web System for a Web Postcard Mailing service like the one at [Example](https://gusanito.com/#!/postales/todas/todas).

 ## Summary
 This site provides a service that allows users to send and receive Electronic Postcards.
-The admin is provided with weekly reports of how many postcards were sent, of which category and so on.
+The admin is provided with weekly reports of most liked categories, genre of the users, age of users, most liked postcards and so on.
 The admin is responsible for uploading or erasing Postcards in the system.

 ## Tech Stack
 * PHP